farazeid/skill-arcade/README.md

 Skill Arcade is a web-based platform for capturing and analysing human gameplay data from classic reinforcement learning environments.
 It provides a real-time, low-latency interface for researchers to collect high-quality datasets of human skill, which can be used to study skill acquisition and build more capable AI agents.

 > [!IMPORTANT]
-> Data collection is currently disabled; to enable, revert changes in commit `disable: writing to cloud db`:`b7723f150d1e6d74c5f0123be9d1102aec41cdc0`
+> Data collection is currently disabled; to enable, revert changes in commit [dfe983d](https://github.com/farazeid/skill-arcade/commit/dfe983dc468cd7cdbc51d56a5f9165a0a25b7240)

 <br>
 <br>